nanlabs/frontend-reference/examples/react-native-expo-router-with-shared-routes/docs/COMPONENTS_AND_STYLING.md

 ### Avoid large components with nested rendering functions

 Do not add multiple rendering functions inside your application, this gets out of control pretty quickly.
-What you should do instead is if there is a piece of UI that can be considered as a unit, is to extract it in a separate component.
+What you should do instead, if there is a piece of UI that can be considered as a unit, is to extract it into a separate component.

 ```javascript
 // this is very difficult to maintain as soon as the component starts growing